-In order for the diaphragm or ribbon to do its job properly, it must be open to the air in order to sense the pressure variations caused by sound waves.
+For the diaphragm or ribbon to do its job correctly, it must be open to the air to sense the pressure variations caused by sound waves.
 This means that the diaphragm is open to moisture, dust, and other contaminants in the air.
-Dust and residue from moisture that builds up on a diaphragm will increase its weight and make it harder for the diaphragm to respond to higher frequencies.
-In ribbon microphones, particles of dust can lodge in the narrow space between the ribbon and the magnets impeding the motion of the ribbon.
-Fine iron particles will be attracted to the magnets and be very difficult to remove.
+Dust and residue from moisture that builds up on a diaphragm increase its mass and makes it harder for the diaphragm to respond to higher frequencies.
+In ribbon microphones, particles of dust can lodge in the narrow space between the ribbon and the magnets, impeding the motion of the ribbon.
+Fine iron particles are attracted to the magnets and be very difficult to remove.

 Operating a microphone without a pop filter when recording voice can allow moisture to build up on the diaphragm and permanently fuse the dust and impurities in the air to the diaphragm.

-This is a picture of a microphone capsule from a RØDE NTK microphone that has a heavy coating built up on the diaphragm, as well as corrosion of the capsule body from exposure to moisture.
-This microphone was likely used for voice recording and operated without a pop filter of any kind for a long time.
-I tried to clean the capsule but the corrosion had loosened the gold layer and it took just a touch with a brush and some distilled water to remove part of the gold layer.
-This is not normal, and the capsule is beyond repair.
+Here is a picture of a microphone capsule from a RØDE NTK microphone that has a heavy coating built up on the diaphragm, as well as corrosion of the capsule body from exposure to moisture.
+This microphone was likely used for voice recording and was operated without a pop filter for a long time.
+I tried to clean the capsule, but the corrosion had loosened the gold layer, and it took just a touch with a brush and some distilled water to remove part of the gold layer.
+This isn’t normal, and the capsule is beyond repair.

 The late Lou Burroughs, co-founder of Electro-Voice Inc. was a well-known lecturer on the use of microphones.
 In his 1973 book Microphones: Design and Application he wrote about microphone maintenance: